kallaway/100-days-of-code/log.md

 **Thoughts:** I really need to figure out how to get user input from a form field on my HTML document, into a JS function, and then display the output from the function.
 Even if it's just a case of inputting a number and getting JS to double it and return the result!
 Setting up a form field to accept a number is easy enough.
 And getting JS to take a variable, double it and return the result is easy enough.
 But how do I tie them together?!

+## Day 9 of 100: 11th January 2017

+**Today's Progress:** It may not look much, but I've managed to put a text field and submit button into my HTLM document, and set up the JavaScript so that when a user puts their name in the text field and clicks submit, it says 'Hello, (name)'.
+That took a lot of working out for a seemingly simple result!

+**Thoughts:** I obviously need to know a lot more JS to do anything useful with it, but it's nice to have an insight into how it can be applied to perform a real task in a real webpage, not just in an online tutorial's console.
+At least I'm in a position where I could start setting up a web form to take user input, and code the JS functions later.

 <!---

 # 100 Days Of Code - Log